 Noise-induced hearing damage manifests in all sorts of insidious ways, from muffled highs and frequency dropouts to tinnitus, a continual ringing or buzzing in the ears.
 But the great news is, this kind of hearing loss is almost always preventable.
 All you need is basic ear protection.

 Protecting your ears is all about exposure

 Sound-induced hearing damage happens as a result of sudden acoustic trauma (like an explosion) or through chronic exposure to high sound levels.
 The general rule is, the louder the sounds and the longer the length of exposure, the greater the risk of hearing loss.
-For example, eight hours of exposure to sound levels of 85 decibels (equivalent to heavy street noise) is considered safe, but at 100 dB—the level of a typical rock concert—safe exposure is limited to 15 minutes.
+For example, eight hours of exposure to sound levels of 85 decibels (equivalent to heavy street noise) is considered safe according to decibel exposure time guidelines, but at 100 dB—the level of a typical rock concert—safe exposure is limited to 15 minutes.
 (Free sound-metering apps such as Decibel X can measure surrounding noise and help keep your exposure in check.)